RGB-Tools/RGB-Documentation/state-transitions.md

 The chain of state transitions is the ordered path that make contract data evolve from the very **first contract definition**, called the [**Genesis**]() up to the [**Terminal State**]() representing the most updated state at the tip of the [DAG](terminology/glossary.md#directed-acyclic-graph---dag) of state transitions.

-The order relation among the state transitions in maintained thanks to the commitments that anchors the client-side validated data to the Bitcoin Blockchain which, in turn, provide, timestamping and **source of ordering**.
+The order relation among the state transitions in maintained thanks to the commitments that anchors the client-side validated data to the Bitcoin Blockchain which, in turn, provides, timestamping capabilities and **source of ordering**.

-## State Transition
+## Mechanics of State Transition

 The approach followed in this paragraph is the same as the one developed in the [TxO2 Client-side Validation](/csv-w-btc.md#txo2-client-side-validation) using our beloved cryptographic characters Alice and Bob.
 This time the explanation contains an important difference: this time Bob is not simply validating the client-side validated data that Alice shows him.
 He is effectively asking Alice to add some additional data which **will give Bob some degree of ownership** over the contract expressed as a hidden reference to one of his bitcoin UTxO.
 Let's see how the process works in practice.